Why is My Stomach Hard at the Top? Gastroenterologist Explains.

 You will notice similarities between the offending foods in food intolerance, gassy foods, and FODMAP foods.

 We currently don’t fully understand the mechanism of IBS and food intolerance.
-However, These foods are evidenced to cause bloating and hard stomach feeling.
+However, These foods are evidenced to cause bloating and a hard stomach feeling.

 D. Excessive Air swelling: